basanthjenuhb/heapsort_simulator/README.md

 # heapsort_simulator
 A program written in python to make a graphical simulation of heapsort algorithm.
-It is made by using the pygame module.
-Please install it before running the program.A maximum of 63 elements can be simulated.
+It is made by using the pygame module.A maximum of 63 elements can be simulated.
+####Please install Pygame before running the program
 ```
 To run:
 	$ python heapsort_simulator.py